icosalogic/inverter_design_tool/README.md

 Here are the primary design assumptions for inverters configured with this tool:

-1. The primary target market addressed with this tool is battery-powered residential split-phase inverters with output in the range of 50-200 amps.
+1. The primary target market addressed with this tool is battery-powered residential split-phase inverters with output currents up to hundreds of amps.
 Parts of this tool may be useful in designing 3-phase traction inverters for the mobility market, but that was not an objective.
-2. The inverter will operate at a fast switching rate, and make a cycle-by-cycle decision on whether to turn the FETs on or off.
-It does not use PWM.
-Fast switching rate in this case means up to 1 MHz, which actually has slower FET transitions than a 5 kHz 8-bit PWM implementation with a duty cycle of 1 or 254.
-The feedback logic paths do require more attention in this case.
-3. The battery at minimum state of charge is assumed to have a voltage greater than the peak-to-peak AC output voltage, thus no output transformer is required.
+2. The battery at minimum state of charge is assumed to have a voltage greater than the peak-to-peak AC output voltage, thus no output transformer is required.

 # Features

+- Set the FET switching algorithm to either PWM or cycle-by-cycle.
-- Set basic attributes of the inverter, such as FET switching frequency, output AC frequency, maximum output current, etc.
+- Set basic attributes of the inverter, such as FET switching frequency, number of output lines, output AC frequency, maximum output current, etc.
 - Set the number of cells in the battery, and the maximum and minimum voltage of each cell.
 - Set the bus configuration to either laminated bus bar or point-to-point wiring with a specific gauge wire.
 - Size the DC-Link capacitor(s), and select from a list of hundreds of choices.
 - Select the size and number of FETs to use.
+- Specify soft switching effects on switching losses.
 - Evaluate gate driver requirements, and size bootstrap circuit components.
 - Choose between LCL and LC output filters, and evaluate component values.
-- Select output filter inductor cores, and evaluate winding options.
+- Select inductor types from off-the-shelf parts, custom wound toroid cores, or custom wound air cores.
+- Evaluate winding options for custom inductors.
-- Select output filter capacitor from a list of choices.
+- Select output filter capacitors from a list of choices.
 - Evaluate thermal constraints of the crucial components in the inverter.
+- Calculate total losses, and estimate inverter efficiency.

 # Usage